dystropic/amaze/README.md

 Now the name, which is doing work.
 Dystropia is dys plus tropos: bad turning.
 Not a bad place you end up, a bad way of being steered.
 Everything inside it learns from what it gets rewarded for, and the rewards are wired to the wrong things.
 A model is rewarded for output that scores well, not output that is true.
 A platform is paid for attention held, not for anyone left better informed.
 A safety layer is optimized for the absence of visible trouble, which it can reach cheaply by removing the people who would have raised it.
 Each is a real system, trained hard and well, on the wrong target, and several of the wrong targets get handed out wearing the words safety, alignment, compliance, personalization, engagement, and care.

 One more thing up front, because everything below leans on it: the whole field is far from equilibrium.
 A system at equilibrium has gone flat, every part the same as every other, nothing higher or lower than what surrounds it, and a flat system is a dead one, nothing moves and nothing can be made to move.
 The media world is the opposite of flat.
 It is all gradients, attention rushing one way and money another and belief a third, everything leaning on everything, nothing settled.
-That is the terrain AMAZE works in, and it is terrain AMAZE is part of.
+That is the terrain amaze works in, and it is terrain amaze is part of.
 There is no clean ledge outside it to stand on.
 A label that maps this ground has to fund itself by selling into the same ground.

-## AMAZE, the engine
+## amaze, the engine

-AMAZE is the label’s engine for one kind of object.
+amaze is the label’s engine for one kind of object.
 It takes a large, tangled programmatic infospace, a transcript, a market, a code repository, an argument, a research trail, an agent run, a policy mess, a platform doing the thing platforms do, and turns it into a small piece of narrative audiovisual media you can buy, watch, run, and make new things from.
 A person watches it.
 An agent loads it as context and acts on it.
 The same object is a product, a training artifact, and a seed for the next one at once.
 The media is not a wrapper around the real cargo.
 The media is the cargo.

 ## What makes one worth anything